federgraph/RiggVar-RG38/doc/How-to-recreate-the-dproj.md

 .\$(Platform)\$(Config)
 ```

-The output dir defaults are lost when the dproj is recreated, that is why.
+The output dir defaults are lost when the dproj is recreated, see RSP-18892.

 ## Option 2